leixu/Front-End-Guidelines/Guidelines/_qa-process.md

 ### Validate JavaScript

 All JavaScript should be free of console errors and console logs.
-It should also be checked with [JSHint](http://www.jshint.com/) to conform to set best practices.
 Ensure all JS conforms to our [JavaScript Style Guide](https://github.com/bengourley/js-style-guide).
+The style guide repo contains a [JSHint](http://www.jshint.com/) config file that should be used to configure your editor for syntax and style checking.
+For new projects, fetch the latest version of the config file and place it at `.jshintrc` in the project root.
+When working on legacy projects, favour consistency with the existing style (there should be a suitable `.jshintrc` in the project's root, if not create one).

 ## Testing